-As part of DHS’ National Cybersecurity and Communications Integration Center, the National Coordinating Center for Communications (NCC) continuously monitors national and international incidents and events that may impact emergency communications.
+As part of the Department of Homeland Security's (DHS) National Cybersecurity and Communications Integration Center (NCCIC), the National Coordinating Center for Communications (NCC) continuously monitors national and international incidents and events that may impact emergency communications.
 Incidents include not only acts of terrorism, but also natural events such as tornadoes, floods, hurricanes and earthquakes.
 In cases of emergency, NCC Watch leads emergency communications response and recovery efforts under Emergency Support Function #2 of the National Response Framework.

 In January 2000, the White House designated NCC as the Information Sharing and Analysis Center (ISAC) for Telecommunications, in accordance with Presidential Decision Directive-63.
 The NCC-Communications ISAC facilitates the exchange of vulnerability, threat, intrusion, and anomaly information amongst government and industry telecommunications participants.

 Akamai Alcatel Lucent

 Association of Public-Safety Communications Officials – International, Inc. (APCO International)